Resume Directory Description Help

-For starters don't just create any old description thinking it is for your use to give your resume a simple description.
-If you make your resume public the directory description you write will be publicly viewable on a page in the resume directory.
-Anyone else who has made their resume public will also be listed on the directory pages with yours.
+Create a well-crafted description.
+If you make your resume public, you will not be the only one who sees it.
+The directory description you are now writing will be publicly viewable on a listing page in the Resume Directory.
+Remember that others who have made their resumes public are also listed on the directory pages along with yours.

-If you visit the directory you will see each member's description, you will see each person's name as the link to each individual resume page.
-Considering that each description has the same formatting you will want to have yours stand out from the rest.
+If you visit the directory, you will see each member's description; each person's name as the link to each resume page.
+Considering that each description has the same formatting, you will want to have yours stand out from the rest.

 Potential employers will either browse a relevant category or will enter keywords into the search box to narrow down their search.
-In either case multiple listings will be displayed.
-If you write a description that doesn't sound professional you will be passed over and your prospects for employment will be reduced.
+In either case, multiple listings will be displayed.
+If you write a description that doesn't sound professional, you will be passed over, and reduce your prospects for employment.
 Included below are a few examples of descriptions we would not recommend you use.
 We also have explanations why each one is ineffective.